SkyTran: History

 The 2008, energy shortages stimulated renewed interest in green vehicle proposals such as skyTran.
 The "Maglev skyTran" topic quoted a number of skyTran and personal rapid transit ideas, such as passengers exiting and boarding at off-line elevated "portal" stops while high-speed traffic continues to speed by on its main line.

 In September 2009, the US NASA (National Aeronautics and Space Administration) signed a Space Act joint development agreement with Unimodal.
 Unimodal has tested prototype vehicles on short guideway sections at NASA's Ames Research Center, in Mountain View, California.
 NASA control and vehicle dynamics simulation software was made available to Unimodal, which hired NASA subcontractors to program them using US DOT grant funding.

 In June 2014, Unimodal and Israel Aerospace Industries (IAI) contracted to build a 400-500 meter elevated loop test track on IAI's campus in central Israel.
 If the pilot project is successful, IAI will build a commercial skyTran network in the city of Tel Aviv, Herzliya and Netanya.
 In April 2015, the Herzliya city council approved a budget for the skyTran project.

 In June 2016, skyTran signed a memorandum of understanding in the United Arab Emirates for the study and implementation of a personal rapid transit system in Yas Island.

 In 2018, it was announced that Indian conglomerate Reliance Industries had acquired a 12.7% stake in SkyTran through its subsidiary Reliance Strategic Business Ventures Limited.
 As part of the deal, Reliance would supply communication equipment and a prototype would be built in India.

 In April 2019, SkyTran signed a memorandum of understanding with Eilat to build an elevated rail system serving Ramon Airport.

 In June 2019 a memorandum of understanding was signed between skyTran and the Roads and Transport Authority (RTA) of Dubai in the United Arab Emirates to develop a Sky Pod suspended transit system.

 In February 2021, Reliance Industries increased its shareholding in skyTran to 54.46% with an additional investment of $26.76 million making Reliance Industries Limited the majority stakeholder in SkyTran.

+In September 2023, skyTran was shuttered and filed for bankruptcy due to no additional funding from Reliance Industries; even though a full-scale in-door prototype was within 6 to 9 months.